The great love of the hero's life has died,

 Anime and Manga

 - In InuYasha, once the resurrected Kikyou regains part of her soul, she goes from an Empty Shell to consumed by the rage and bitterness with which she'd died.
 Her first act is to blast Urasue, who'd resurrected her, into oblivion, and she spends quite awhile afterwards trying to kill Inuyasha, Kagome, or both together.
-She actually regained all of her soul initially, but most of it was returned to her reincarnation, Kagome.
+While she might have gained balance with her full soul, most of it reverted to her incarnation, Kagome.
 Which was why in all her later appearances Kikyou had to take the souls of recently deceased women to survive.
-Whether she destroyed those souls in the process or merely borrowed them temporarily is never made clear, but aside from the soul-eating bit she eventually focuses her attention on destroying the Big Bad, who should have been the target of her anger in the first place.
+Whether she destroyed those souls in the process, or merely borrowed them temporarily, is never made clear, but aside from the soul-eating bit she eventually focuses her attention on destroying the Big Bad, who should have been the target of her anger in the first place.

 - A story arc in Kurosagi Corpse Delivery Service revolves around a girl with the power to bring people back from the dead.
 The problem is, those who are brought back from the dead are overcome with a feeling of "wrongness" about their continued existence and eventually go Axe Crazy.